 When hops are added early in the process, the end result can taste bitter.
 But added later, the finished product will taste and smelly hoppy.
 Therefore, even with a lower IBU, you’re getting that bitter hop flavor in the beer.

 While it’s not an exact science, a brewer checks the alpha acid content of the hops used and makes an educated guess.
-What is then calculated is the volume of hops and the conversion rate of the alpha acids in the kettle.
+The volume of hops and the conversion rate of the alpha acids in the kettle is then calculated.

 There are a few other ways that the world of craft beer uses to check IBUs as well, which we’ll get to later when talking the IBU “origin story.”